Skip to Content

 Instructions

-In a food processor add the flour, sugar, and pinch of salt.
-Pulse a couple of times to mix.
+In a large bowl add the flour, sugar, and pinch of salt.
+Use your hand to mix a bit.

 Preheat the oven to 425.